 As the second-largest of the Hawaiian Islands, there are so many awesome things to do in Maui.
 For our short overview, we focused on some the most popular Maui destinations – the west side, including Lahaina and Ka’anapali; and the south side, including Kihei and Wailea.
 But we encourage you to venture out and experience as much of the Valley Isle’s beauty and magic as you can, because, as it is said in Hawaiian, “Maui no ka’ oi” or “Maui is the best.”

 Stay: For an inexpensive Maui hotel, with the convenience of a nearby beach, Kihei Akahi offers cozy condos and a central location.
 At Tracy’s Tropical Treasures, also in Kihei, tropical turquoise beach bungalows come equipped with everything needed for a no-worries vacation.
 From robes to beach chairs and snorkel gear, Tracy covers all the bases.
-The family-friendly Kalepolepo Beach Park is right across the street, and it’s just a quick zip in either direction on Kihei Road to beaches, dining and shopping.
+The family-friendly Kalepolepo Beach Park is right across the street.
+It’s just a quick zip in either direction on Kihei Road to beaches, dining and shopping.

 Dine: For inexpensive eats, Da Kitchen, with locations in Kihei and Kahului, can’t be beat for a plate lunch or musubi.
 For local grinds (a Hawaiian slang term for food) on the west side, try Aloha Mixed Plate for a Kalua pig sandwich or coconut prawns.
 There are also plenty of eateries in Paia, on the north shore, including the iconic Paia Fish Market.